Employee engagement survey benchmark data: a complete guide

 In the platform, you can choose to benchmark towards:

 All Eletive users

 A specific industry

 A specific segment within the organization

-Benchmark reports provide context
+Employee engagement benchmark reports provide context

 Conducting an employee engagement survey will provide you with the data, and with data collected, you can begin to understand your employees' world of work.
 Benchmarking allows you to slice and dice the data from your employee survey results and compare different segments within your organisation with each other.
 Doing that can provide valuable insights about where things can be improved, and what parts of the organisation are working well.

 Perhaps you’d like to compare employees who’ve been with your organization for 6 months, 1 year, and 3 years.
-Or maybe you want to compare your organization as a whole to other companies in your industry.
+Or maybe you want to compare your organisation as a whole to other companies in your industry.
 Benchmarking will provide valuable context and help you set ambitious but realistic goals.